tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 The police had come by to inform us.
 They didn’t stay long.
 Didn’t need to.

-Ryan was gone.

 I knew then.
 It cemented in my mind what had to be done.
 I don’t know how.
 But I knew.

 I didn’t wait.
 I worked through the grief, through the horror, pushing it all into a place I’d deal with later.